IRFM/D0FUS/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+Alternative :

+From the GIT user interface create a new Branch.
+Modify the code in the GIT interface and save as a new commit with associated message.

 ## Server

 For users belonging to IRFM, execution on the IRFM JupyterLab server is also possible and convenient.
-To do this, go to the IRFM website, then navigate to the 'Pratique' tab, and then 'Python IRFM'.
+To do so, go to the IRFM website, then navigate to the 'Pratique' tab, and then 'Python IRFM'.

 ## License